azizunsal/blog/content/post/feature-toggles-as-permissioning-toggles.md

 27 directories, 33 files
 ```

-You can find the full code in my [GitHub Repository] (htttps://github.com/azizunsal/XXX)
+You can find the full code in my [GitHub Repository](https://github.com/azizunsal/permission-toggles)

 ## Sentinel Envelope